Carol Channing: Early life

-Channing majored in drama at Bennington and during an interview in 1994 revealed that she first wanted to perform on stage as a singer when she was in the fourth grade.
-She recalled being emotionally drawn to the stage after seeing Ethel Waters perform.

-Channing stated that in the fourth grade she ran for and was elected class secretary: "I stood up in class and campaigned by kidding the teachers.
-The other kids laughed.
-I loved the feeling — it was a very good feeling; it still is."
-She read the class minutes every Friday, often impersonating the children who were discussed.
-She also considers the fact that she was able to see plays while very young to have been an important inspiration:

-Her election to class secretary continued through grammar and high school: "It was very good training—like stock."
-Those weekly sessions in front of students became a habit which she carried to Bennington College, where she would entertain every Friday night.
+Channing majored in drama and dance at Bennington.
+She would entertain every Friday night.
 During her junior year, she began trying out for acting parts on Broadway.
 After playing a small part in the revue, The New Yorker noted her performance: "You'll be hearing more from a comedienne named Carol Channing."
 The inspiration she received from that brief notice made her decide to quit school.
 However, it was four years before she found another acting job.
 During that period, she performed at small functions or benefits, including some in the Catskill resorts.
-She also worked in Macy's bakery.
+She also worked in a Macy's bakery.